Skip to Main Content

 Morning: After checking in to your stay, grab a quick breakfast at The Friendly Toast in Back Bay for a delicious and bold menu (breakfast is served all day).
 Choose from egg sandwiches and breakfast burritos, as well as pancakes and cinnamon buns.
 Fuel up for your day of exploring ahead.

-Evening: After resting your tired feet and getting dolled up for a night on the town, head to cocktails at the Lookout Rooftop Bar, where you can watch the sunset over the city's skyline and Boston Harbor while drinking craft cocktails or sharing a bottle of wine.
-Then its off to Neptune Oyster for a delicious dinner of, you guessed it, oysters—as well as other seafood delights like yellowfin tuna, seared scallops, and whole lobsters.
+: After resting your tired feet and getting dolled up for a night on the town, head to cocktails at the Lookout Rooftop Bar, where you can watch the sunset over the city's skyline and Boston Harbor while drinking craft cocktails or sharing a bottle of wine.
+Then it's off to Neptune Oyster for a delicious dinner of, you guessed it, oysters—as well as other seafood delights like yellowfin tuna, seared scallops and whole lobsters.
 Then for a fun way to start the weekend, make your way to Diva Royale Drag Queen Dinner, Brunch & Cabaret Show Boston to see a drag show—a party you certainly won't want to miss!

 Day 2

-Morning/Afternoon: Start the day with a dim sum brunch at Myers + Chang, James Beard Award-winning Joanne Chang's "Asian-ish" outpost with delicious bites.
-Then take advantage of the city's beer scene—if you're a drinker—with a City Brew Tour, a half-day excursion through Boston's best local craft breweries.
-For the bride that prefers wine, head to Boston Winery, where you can sample, make, and taste from a variety of vintages.
+Afternoon: Then take advantage of the city's beer scene—if you're a drinker—with a City Brew Tour, a half-day excursion through Boston's best local craft breweries.
+For the bride that prefers wine, head to Boston Winery, where you can sample, make and taste from a variety of vintages.
 Or if your bride prefers sports over sips, consider a tour of Fenway Park, even if there isn't a game playing.
 The iconic home to the Red Sox opened in 1912 and is a must-see spot for any sports fan.

 Day 3

-Morning/Afternoon: For your last day, give the bride something she's been missing during wedding planning: A stress free day of pampering.
-Start with brunch at The Beehive, which includes a bellini bar and tasty offerings like coffee cake with honey butter, duck hash, and blueberry ricotta pancakes.
-Then it's off to the pampering: At the G20 Spa and Salon, where you can enjoy massages, facials, and mani and pedis in a calm, top-of-line setting.
+Morning: For your last day, give the bride something she's been missing during wedding planning: A stress free day of pampering.
+Start with brunch at The Beehive, which includes a bellini bar and tasty offerings like coffee cake with honey butter, duck hash and blueberry ricotta pancakes.

 Evening: For your last night, start with drinks at Roxanne's, where you can enjoy delicious cocktails and an extensive wine menu.
 Then choose between dinner in Boston's North End—a mecca for Italian food—at Mamma Maria, which offers private dining rooms for larger parties in a chic 19th-century row house.
 Or go all out at Toro Boston, on the South End, for an award-winning Spanish tapas dinner.
 End the night at Less Than Greater Than, a speak-easy style cocktail bar (you can also take cocktail classes here, if that's up your bride's alley).